MichalKarbownik/falcon-docs/docs/falcon-server/caching.md

 title: Caching
 ---

-Falcon-Server exposes `@cache` directive through Base GraphQL Schema for the rest of the extensions to define cache options.
-Such cache will be applied by the implementation of `@cache` directive itself, so the Extension does not have to do anything by itself.
+Falcon-Server exposes `@cache` directive through the Base GraphQL Schema to the rest of the extensions to define their own caching options.
+Such cache will be handled by `@cache` directive itself, so the Extension does not have to do anything by itself in terms of cache checks, cache-key generations etc.

-## Schema Cache options
+## Schema Caching options

-To use cache within your Extension - you need to specify `@cache` directive next to your field you want to cache in Extension's GraphQL Schema:
+To use cache within your Extension - you need to put `@cache` directive next to your field you want to cache in Extension's GraphQL Schema:

 ```graphql